 More than 500 U.S. Colored Troops mustered into service during June 1864, and a record 1,370 new troops enlisted at the camp in July.
 In total, eight USCT regiments organized at Camp Nelson in 1864 and 1865 including four infantry units (114th, 116th, 119th, and 124th USCInfantry), two cavalry (5th and 6th USCCavalry), and two artillery (12th and 13th USCHeavy Artillery).

 Many of the African American men pouring into Camp Nelson to enlist in the Union army were accompanied by their parents, wives, or children, who also sought freedom.
 As early as 1861, freedom seekers who reached Union lines were considered “contraband of war” under Union army policy and granted freedom.
 Camps, such as Camp Nelson, offered some sense of protection to formerly enslaved people in Confederate states under Union control and marked an important first step towards life after slavery.
 However, individuals held as slaves in Kentucky in 1864 were in the tragic position of still being legally owned by Kentuckians who were not in rebellion from the Union.

-While enlisting in the Union army provided a clear path to freedom for eligible men, any slave from Kentucky who arrived at Camp Nelson but was unable to serve in the Union army was expected to leave the camp and return to enslavement.
+While enlisting in the Federal army provided a clear path to Emancipation for eligible men, any enslaved person from Kentucky who arrived at Camp Nelson but was unable to serve in the army was expected to leave the camp and return to enslavement.
 This solution was neither feasible nor desired by the freedom seekers.
 Official orders were issued to remove these women and children.
-During the November 1864 expulsion, Union soldiers forcibly escorted women and children from the camp and then destroyed the refugee cabins within the camp.
+During the November 1864 expulsion, Federal soldiers forcibly escorted women and children from the camp and then destroyed the refugee cabins within the camp.
 Freezing temperatures, combined with harsh conditions, resulted in more than 100 refugee deaths.
 This tragedy garnered national media attention and generated public outcry.

 Camp Nelson Refugee Home